-Your cup of coffee at breakfast could more than just help you waking up.
+Your cup of coffee at breakfast could help you more and not just to wake up.
 According to a new study, a cup of coffee could reduce your risk of getting liver cancer by half.

 Thanks to a new scientific study, coffee can add another benefit to its already long list.
 Already known for its weight loss properties and heart health benefits, coffee can now add liver cancer prevention to its resume.

 Researchers at Queen’s University in Belfast say that coffee reduces the risk of liver cancer.
-Dr. Una McMenamin explained at the National Cancer Research Institute (NCRI) conference in Glasgow on 3-5 November: “Our results are reassuring because they suggest that coffee can have beneficial effects on health.”
+Dr. Una McMenamin explained at the National Cancer Research Institute (NCRI) conference which was held in Glasgow on November 3 until November 5: “Our results are reassuring because they suggest that coffee can have beneficial effects on health.”

 Coffee combats the development of cancer cells